LuBBorba/happy-hour-hunters/README.md

 ## What is your app?
 Brief description in a couple of sentences.

 Happy Hour Hunters is an app that helps users find the best happy hour deals in Vancouver.
-By allowing users to search for deals based on the day of the week and the time they plan to go out, the app consolidates information from various venues to help users save time and money.
+By allowing users to search for deals based on the day of the week, the app consolidates information from various venues to help users save time and money.

 ### Problem